Skip to main content

 How to become and be a successful CMO

-The aim of this research is to help CMOs understand how they compare with their peers and for senior marketing leaders to understand what they need to do differently as they make their transition to the top role and the C-suite.
-The research explores topics related to leading your board, leading your colleagues and team, and leading yourself.
-This report examines how CMOs and SMEs compare in their behaviour, activities and experiences, revealing how to become a CMO and a successful leader.
+Our research set out to help CMOs understand how they compare against their peers and for Senior Marketing Leaders aspiring to be a CMO, understand what they need to do differently as they make their transition to the top role and the C-suite.
+The research explores topics related to leading your board, leading your colleagues and teams, and leading yourself.
+This provides a deep-dive into how CMOs and SMLs compare in their behaviour and activities, as well as their experiences along their career path.

 Methodology

-The study was conducted by Deloitte UK during October-November 2023 and surveyed 38 Chief Marketing Officers and 34 senior marketing executives in the United Kingdom.
-The respondents had a wide range of experience with half having 11 or more years of experience in marketing, and nearly a quarter of the CMOs having more than 20 years.
-The organisations were across six key industries: Consumer; Energy, Resources & Industrials; Government & Public Services; Life Sciences & Health Care; Professional Services and Technology, Media & Telecommunications.
-Annual revenues of the organisations ranged from less than £5 million up to more than £50 billion and were a mix of B2B and B2C.
+The study was conducted by Deloitte UK.
+Data was collected in October 2024 and surveyed 34 Chief Marketing Officers and 50 Senior Marketing Leaders in the United Kingdom – giving a total sample of 84 marketing leaders.
+The respondents had a wide range of experience, half of all respondents have 11 or more years of experience in marketing, and nearly a quarter of the CMOs have more than 20 years.
+The organisations were across seven key industries, ranging from an annual revenue of less than £5 million up to more than £50 billion and were a mix of B2B and B2C.

 Did you find this useful?